rbavishi/Habitican-Curse/README.md

 ### Common Commands

+* Press `m` to mark an item for toggling its completion status.
+Press `+` and `-` for habits.
+Press the key again to unmark it

-* `:w` to write any changes to server. `:r` to reload the tasks from the server - basically rebooting the interface.
+* `:w` to write any changes to server.
+The `completed` status for the marked items changes.
+Health, Gold, XP are automatically updated.

+* `:r` to reload the tasks from the server - basically rebooting the interface.

 ### Checklist Feature

 * The tasks marked with a downward triangle have checklists associated with them.
 Press `c` to display them.
 You can navigate using arrow keys

 * Press `m` to mark an item.
-It will toggle the done status (It won't write it though)
+It will toggle the done status (It won't write it though).
+Press `m` again to toggle mark status.

+* Press `d` to mark an item for deletion.
+You cannot mark this item as long as it is marked for deletion.
+Press `d` again to toggle deletion status.

 * When you've made your changes, you can quit either by pressing `q` or `c`.
 Pressing `q` will undo all changes.
 Pressing `c` will keep the changes